Memeplexx/olik/docs/readme-write.md

 store(s => s.some.value).replaceWith('new value', 'MyComponent');
 ```
+In the above example, we've used 'MyComponent' as the tag but any user-defined string is acceptable.
-It may be more convenient to use the `__filename` node global object as a tag.
-If you're an Angular CLI user, you will need to check out [this guide](./readme-ng-tags.md)
+For webpack users, it may be more convenient to use the `__filename` node global object as a tag.